 The global reach of the International Fellowship of Christians and Jews began in 1983 as an effort to promote better understanding and cooperation between Christians and Jews, is today the world’s largest organization of Christians actively working with Jews worldwide to support Israel and the Jewish people.

-Founded by Rabbi Yechiel Eckstein and led by its president Yael Eckstein, The Fellowship provides humanitarian aid to the needy in Israel and in Jewish communities around the world, promotes prayer and security on behalf of the Jewish state, and builds bridges of understanding between Christians and Jews.
+Founded by Rabbi Yechiel Eckstein and led by its President and CEO Yael Eckstein, The Fellowship provides humanitarian aid to the needy in Israel and in Jewish communities around the world, promotes prayer and security on behalf of the Jewish state, and builds bridges of understanding between Christians and Jews.

 The Fellowship now raises more than $140 million per year – mostly from Christians – and has nearly two million supporters and advocates.
 Since its founding, The Fellowship has raised more than $1.4 billion for this work.
 The organization has offices in Jerusalem, Chicago, Toronto, Seoul, and Sao Paulo.